royshadmon/EdgeFL/README.md

 utilizing its local data and EdgeFL will dynamically facilitate model sharing and aggregation via the aggregator node.
 The value here is that there is no data movement.
 Since the demo instructions
-are for a single machine, althoug they can be easily adapted to execute on multiple physical machine, we will deploy multiple Postgres databases, one for each EdgeLake operator, to emulate physically distributed data.
+are for a single machine, although they can be easily adapted to execute on multiple physical machine, we will deploy multiple Postgres databases, one for each EdgeLake operator, to emulate physically distributed data.
 Nevertheless, each node will utilize its own EdgeLake operator node (running in a Docker container) to truly simulate a distributed environment.